Fulfill your calling through a career in ministry

 open positions at wts

-This full-time position reports to the President.
-Read the position description here.
+This full-time position reports to the Business Office.
+Read the full position description here.

-To apply, please email a cover letter, resume, and completed WTS Employment Application to employment@westernsem.edu.
+To apply, please email a cover letter, resume, and completed WTS Application for Employment to employment@westernsem.edu.
 Applicants must be authorized to work in the United States.

 Western Theological Seminary (WTS) is an evangelical and ecumenical community of faith and learning in the Reformed tradition that serves the church of Jesus Christ.